 - More than 12 g total - potentially fatal.

-Paracetamol can cause serious or fatal adverse effects at around 150 mg/kg for many adults.
-There is considerable interpatient variability which depends on age, health and substances taken with the paracetamol.
+Yet paracetamol can cause serious or fatal adverse effects at around 150 mg/kg for many adults.
+There is considerable inter-patient variability which depends on age, health and substances taken with the paracetamol.

 The level is higher for young children.

 There is a theoretical argument for increased risk with enzyme induction or low glutathione reserves.
-There are case reports of chronic alcoholics taking relatively small overdose or even therapeutic doses of paracetamol who develop liver failure.
+There are case reports of those with chronic alcoholism taking relatively small overdoses or even therapeutic doses of paracetamol who develop liver failure.
 However, close examination of these case reports shows up some inconsistencies and suggests that it is unclear that these all provide any substantial evidence supporting the hypothesis.
+One literature review concluded that there was little good-quality clinical evidence to suggest that any groups of people were at greater risk of liver injury than others.

 - When taken in overdose the liver conjugation becomes inundated, causing paracetamol to be metabolised by an alternative pathway.